DrMartinel/sm-workos-vp/REDUX_IMPLEMENTATION.md

 ## Conclusion

 This Redux implementation provides a robust, scalable solution for user state management with simplified logic and enhanced performance.
 It eliminates redundant API calls, improves performance, and provides a better developer experience while maintaining type safety and comprehensive error handling.
 The flexible role-based access control system supports any role or permission combination, making it suitable for complex enterprise applications.

+The migration has been completed successfully, with all user-related and profile-related database fetching now using the Redux hooks.
+The implementation maintains a clear separation between read operations (handled by Redux) and write operations (handled by direct service calls), ensuring optimal performance and data consistency.